-Selling, general, and administrative expenses consist primarily of salaries and related costs, including stock-based compensation for personnel in executive, legal, finance, commercial, and administrative functions.
-Selling, general, and administrative expenses also include direct and allocated facility-and technology-related costs as well as professional fees for legal, patent, consulting, accounting, and audit services.
+Selling, general, and administrative expenses consist primarily of salaries and related costs, including stock-based compensation, for personnel in executive, legal, finance, commercial, human resources, and administrative functions.
+Selling, general, and administrative expenses also include direct and allocated facility- and technology-related costs as well as professional fees for legal, patent, consulting, accounting, and audit services.

-We anticipate that our selling, general, and administrative expenses will increase as we continue to support the commercial launch of QINLOCK in the U.S., our continued research activities and development of our drug and drug candidates, the establishment of a targeted commercial infrastructure in key European markets, and the potential launch of QINLOCK in Europe, if approved.
-We also anticipate that we will continue to incur increased accounting, audit, legal, regulatory, compliance, and investor and public relations expenses associated with growth of the business and continued operations as a public company.
+We anticipate that our selling, general, and administrative expenses will increase as we continue to support the commercial launch of QINLOCK in the U.S., the potential launch of QINLOCK in Europe, if approved, and the establishment of a targeted commercial infrastructure in key European markets.
+We also anticipate that we will continue to incur accounting, audit, legal, regulatory, compliance, and investor and public relations expenses associated with growth of the business and continued operations as a public company.